Could Keir Starmer survive an Andy Burnham leadership challenge?

 Meanwhile, Sir Keir’s attempts to woo his own MPs by inviting them to drinks at the prime minister’s grace and favour country house, Chequers, have hit a stumbling block.
 Some of them are even planning to boycott the event.

-A senior minister and Burnham ally warned The Independent as far back as September last year that Starmer would block Burnham’s candidacy and has since confirmed that they will think this will happen.
-After all the Greater Manchester mayor would “not be just running to be an MP but running to be prime minister.”
+A senior minister and Burnham ally warned The Independent as far back as September last year that Starmer would block Burnham’s candidacy and has since confirmed that they think this will happen.
+After all, the Greater Manchester mayor would “not be just running to be an MP but running to be prime minister”.

 But angry MPs have already made it clear they are not willing to put up with such Machiavellian machinations and “there will be a backlash”.